InsanityRadio/webm-dash/README.md

 WEBM-DASH is a Ruby server that can, with a bit of help from FFmpeg, create WEBM-based DASH-encoded audio streams.
 (Video doesn't work yet, but is planned).

-It's not perfect - different bitrates don't perfectly align up, but it's a work in progress and a breeze to use.
-Timings need to be sorted, so there is a small amount of drift.
+It's not perfect yet - different bitrates don't perfectly align up, but it's a work in progress and a breeze to use.
+Timings need to be sorted, so there is the potential for a small amount of drift.
 This is an apparently limitation of FFmpeg (/lack of documentation).

-The server is acceptably (but non-transparently at the moment)

 ## Installation